erufen/.github/profile/README.md

-**コードで作られたニンフ。 プログラミングはよりソフトで優雅になります**
-> # Code Nymphs
+# Code Nymphs
-> Nymphs Made of Code.
-> "Programming can be more soft and gracefull"
+> Nymphs made of code.
+"Programming can be smoother and more graceful."
+Create programs that help people.
+Making computing save the earth, take care of animals and plants.
-> make computing love the people, earth and all animal